Sticker Shock Jolts Oklahoma Patient: $15,076 For 4 Tiny Screws

 Yet, as Young learned, people who are uninsured — or whose insurance plan refuses to pay — get no discount.

 Resolution: Young is now off the hook.
-In a statement in response to a reporter's questions, BlueCross BlueShield of Oklahoma said it never actually denied Young's insurance claim, but simply needed "additional information from the provider in order to process it correctly."
+In a statement in response to a reporter's questions, BlueCross BlueShield of Oklahoma said it never actually denied Young's insurance claim but simply needed "additional information from the provider in order to process it correctly."

 According to Young's most recent billing statement from OU Medical Center, she does not owe anything for her hospital stay.
 However, her latest statement from the hospital includes a $413 charge for an "appeal denied."